dynamsoft-docs/company-docs/customer-portal/manage-contacts.md

 ---

-## Admin Changes and Support
+## Primary User Changes and Support

-- There can only be **one primary contact (admin)** at a time.
+- There can only be **one primary contact** at a time.
-- If your current admin is leaving, they should transfer admin rights to another user.
+- If your current primary user is leaving, they should transfer primary user rights to another user.
-- If the current admin cannot do this, please contact [support@dynamsoft.com](mailto:support@dynamsoft.com) for assistance.
-Include the details of the current and new admin.
+- If the current primary user cannot do this, please contact [support@dynamsoft.com](mailto:support@dynamsoft.com) for assistance.
+Include the details of the current and new primary user.

 ---

 **Summary:**
 - Add users to your company for account management.
 - Add users to *specific orders* so they can view and manage licenses for those orders.
-- Only primary contacts can make admin changes.
+- Only primary user can make primary user changes.

 For any issues or special requests, reach out to [support@dynamsoft.com](mailto:support@dynamsoft.com).